How To Make A Fairy Garden

 The arbour made the perfect entrance to a little fairy tea party in the garden.

 I made the fairy cupcakes last year out of some polymer clay -see a tutorial on how to make miniature polymer clay cupcakes here.
-The polymer clay really held up great…makes me think about what else I could make using polymer clay.
+The polymer clay really held up great...makes me think about what else I could make using polymer clay for my DIY fairy garden next year.

 The china tea set is from a miniature dollhouse store, I’ve had it outside in a fairy garden during the summers for three years now and it still looks great.

-The table is a new addition from a local nursery selling some garden furniture this year, and what better seats than a couple of thimbles, which I just picked up in the sewing the section of a big box store.
+The table is a new addition from a local nursery selling some fairy furniture this year, and what better seats than a couple of thimbles, which I just picked up in the sewing section of a big box store.

 DIY Fairy Garden Mailbox